Bounded sets of sheaves on compact Kaehler manifolds: A boundedness criterion

-where $C$ is some constant not depending on $\cF$, cf. \cite{Tel08} 2.1 for a similar computation in the smooth case.
+where $C$ and $C'$ are constants not depending on $\cF$ with $C'>0$, cf. \cite{Tel08} 2.1 for a similar computation in the smooth case.
 This proves the second assertion.

 The same formula shows that an upper bound on $\deg_{d-1}(\cF)$ leads to an upper bound on $\vol (D)$.
-Then the divisors $D$ may be seen as points in a part $T$ proper over $S$ of the relative cycle space of $\P(\cG)$ over $S$.
-The universal family $U$ of the corresponding $(d-1)$-cycles sits in a commutative diagram
+If we knew that $\Omega$ was strictly positive, then Bishop's theorem would imply that the analytic cycles $D$ may be seen as points in a part $T$ proper over $S$ of the relative cycle space of $\P((\bigwedge^{\rank\cE} \cG))$ over $S$.
+This would allow to deduce a sequence of boundedness results for the divisors $\hat{D}$, then for the sheaves $\cL$, $\hat{\cF}$ and eventually for $\cF$.

-as a universal divisor.
-It lifts to a universal divisor $\cD$ in $\P(\hat \cG)_T$ over $T$ and we consider the sheaf of ideals $\cI$ of the image of $\cD$ in $\hat W_T$.
-Then for any $\cE$ as above on a fiber $W_s$ over $s$ in some Zariski open set of $S$, there is some $t\in T$ lying over $s$ such that